Cross-Program

 Facility Identification – FacID

-The Facility Identification (FacID) flow allows Partners to share their integrated facility/site data with EPA’s Facility Registry System (FRS).
+The Facility Identification (FacID) flow allows Partners to share their integrated facility/site data with EPA’s Facility Registry System (FRS) via their Exchange Network Nodes.
 Partners can use the Exchange Network to share information on facilities, sites, monitoring stations, and other place-based areas subject to environmental regulation or of environmental interest.
-The Flow Implementation Guide provides a high-level overview of the data flow.
+The Flow Implementation Guide provides a high-level overview of the …View Data Exchange »

 Geospatial Data Exchanges